Mortgage Delinquencies Increase Slightly in the First Quarter of 2025

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Logan Fire on March 14, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of North Carolina to supplement state, tribal and local recovery efforts in areas affected by the Sunset Drive Fire on May 2, 2025.
 The following counties have been approved for assistance:

 Public Assistance: